Daisuke Sato (footballer): Horsens

 it was announced that Sato terminated his contract with Horsens.
 He played a total of four matches for the club.

 Sepsi OSK

 After his stint in Denmark, Daisuke Sato returned to Romania to play in Liga I. On January 5, 2018, it was reported that Sato has signed in with Sepsi OSK.
 Sato left the club in May 2019.
 Sato had 44 appearances for Sepsi over two seasons.

 Muangthong United

 Thai League side Muangthong United in June 2019 announced that they have signed Sato.

 Suphanburi

 On 7 July 2021, after Sato's contract with Muangthong United has ended.
 He decided to join another Thai League side Suphanburi on a free transfer.

 Persib Bandung

 On 11 June 2022, Sato joined a Liga 1 team Persib Bandung.
 He made his league debut on 24 July 2022 in a match against Bhayangkara at the Wibawa Mukti Stadium, Cikarang.
+In November 2023, Persib announced that he would be placed on loan to another club.
+Persib announced Sato's release from the club on 31 January 2024.

+Davao Aguilas

+Sato would return to the Philippines in early 2024, to join Philippines Football League returnee club Davao Aguilas.
+Aside from being a player, he was tasked to be teach at the club's football youth academy in coordination of the University of Makati.

+One Taguig

+On 11 September 2024, Sato joined fellow Filipino side One Taguig.

 International career

 Sato made his international debut in a friendly match against Nepal in April 2014 and assisted a goal from his club mate.
 The footballer was part of the Philippine squad that played at the 2014 AFC Challenge Cup, where the team finished in second place.

 Sato scored his first International goal in a 2–3 loss against Myanmar during the 2014 Philippine Peace Cup.
 He scored his second goal for his country with a long range strike in an exhibition match against Cambodia.